araghavendra16/Deelopment-of-a-Data-product/README.md

 instructions:
 Run 1.py
+This script dowmloads data sources necessary for the project.
 It should download 4 csv files into your folder:
 a. time_series_covid19_recovered_global b. time_series_covid19_deaths_global c. time_series_covid19_confirmed_global d.
 OxCGRT_latest.csv

 Run 2.py
+This script prepares (clean, merge 2 different csv's) the data for dashboard visualizations.
 Please adjust the file location of csv files.
 The output is view1.csv.